ArmandAtOIG/oig-survey-app-assessment/README.md

 # oig-survey-app-assessment
 Coding assessment for new developers @ OIG

-# oig-survey-app-assessment
-Coding assessment for new developers @ OIG

 ## Introduction
 Thank you for taking the time to give us an insight into your development style.
 In this short assignment, we ask you to build a small application based on what you might encounter when joining OIG.
 In our next meeting, we will discuss which approaches you used and what decisions you made.